How to Calculate Annual Growth Rate in Excel (5 Different Cases)

 You must be thinking about what CAGR is used for.
 CAGR is used to calculate the compounded returns from your annual investments.
 But it does not count your company’s return individually.

 The formula of CAGR may look a little complex at first.
-But if I break down its explanation, it will seem understandable to you.
+But if I break down its explanation, it will seem understandable.

 To calculate the CAGR, first, fractionate the Ending Value by the Starting Value (Ending Value/Starting Value).
-Secondly, choose the time period.
+Secondly, choose the period.
 Then, fractionate 1 by time (1/Time).
-After that, take the Ending Value/Starting Value and rise it to the power 1/Time.
+After that, take the Ending Value/Starting Value and raise it to the power 1/Time.
 Then finally, minus 1 from the outcome.

 To calculate CAGR in Excel, use this formula: